-1 The General Meeting shall be chaired by the Chair of the Board of Directors.
-The General Meeting may elect another chairperson for the day if necessary.

-2 The Board of Directors shall ensure the orderly keeping of minutes, which are signed by the person chairing the General Meeting and the minute-taker.

-3 The person chairing the General Meeting shall appoint from those present the minute-taker and tellers, who need not be shareholders in the company.
+- 1 The General Meeting shall be chaired by the Chair of the Board of Directors.
+The General Meeting may elect another chairperson for the day if necessary. - 2 The Board of Directors shall ensure the orderly keeping of minutes, which are signed by the person chairing the General Meeting and the minute-taker. - 3 The person chairing the General Meeting shall appoint from those present the minute-taker and tellers, who need not be shareholders in the company.

-13. Voting on remuneration
+13. Voting on compensation

-1 The General Meeting holds a separate vote each year to decide on the overall amount of compensation payable to the Board of Directors and the Executive Committee.
-This vote is binding.

-2 The vote in question relates to the coming financial year.
-In the event of compensation proposals being rejected by the General Meeting, the Board of Directors may put forward new proposals for compensation at the same General Meeting, whereby this resolution must be adopted subject to a majority of votes cast.
+- 1 The Annual General Meeting holds a separate vote each year to decide on the overall amount of compensation payable to the Board of Directors and the Executive Committee.
+This vote is binding. - 2 The vote in question relates to the coming financial year.
+In the event of compensation proposals being rejected by the Annual General Meeting, the Board of Directors may put forward new proposals for compensation at the same Annual General Meeting, whereby this resolution must be adopted subject to a majority of votes cast.
 Abstentions do not count as votes cast.
-Alternatively, the Board of Directors may convene an Extraordinary General Meeting for the purposes of approving previously rejected and newly revised compensation for the Board of Directors and/or the Executive Committee.
+Alternatively, the Board of Directors may present previously rejected and newly revised compensation for the Board of Directors and/or the Executive Committee at an Extraordinary General Meeting or Annual General Meeting. - 3 If compensation is paid to the Board of Directors or the Executive Committee by the company or companies it controls before the approval of the Annual General Meeting, this is carried out subject to the subsequent approval of the Annual General Meeting. - 4 The Annual General Meeting takes an advisory vote on the compensation report for the financial year prior to the Annual General Meeting.

-3 The additional amount for the compensation of persons who are newly appointed as members of the Executive Committee after the General Meeting has voted on the issue of compensation may not exceed 30% of the total amount of compensation payable to the Executive Committee in accordance with Paragraph 1.
+5 The additional amount for the compensation of people newly appointed as members of the Executive Committee after the Annual General Meeting - if the total amount of compensation decided is not sufficient - may not exceed 40% of the approved total amount of compensation payable to the Executive Committee in accordance with Paragraph 1.
+The Annual General Meeting does not vote on the additional amount used.